How Social Media Could Impact Your Insurance

 Advertiser Disclosure: We strive to help you make confident insurance decisions.
 Comparison shopping should be easy.
-We partner with top insurance providers.
-This doesn't influence our content.
-Our opinions are our own.
+We are not affiliated with any one insurance company and cannot guarantee quotes from any single insurance company.

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about insurance.
 Our goal is to be an objective, third-party resource for everything insurance related.
 We update our site regularly, and all content is reviewed by insurance experts.

 Over the course of the past decade, social media has become an integral part of our daily lives.
 However, when you think about posting to Facebook, Twitter, or Instagram, you probably don’t consider how it could affect your insurance.
 The truth is, social media could very well become a standard part of the insurance underwriting process in the not too distant future.

 In the last half-century, insurance companies began policies knowing very little about their clients.
 But in this new technological era, they have evolved and begun to persistently seek new and different ways to revise their rating structures.
 Especially with the advent of mileage devices that report driving habits and other customer data to the insurer, increasingly more of what policyholders do in their daily lives is becoming privy to their insurance companies.